Karn-Tiwari/Image-Compressor/README.md

 - **Image Upload**: Users can upload images from their local system.
 - **Image Compression**: The application compresses the uploaded images to reduce their size.
 - **Download Compressed Images**: Users can download the compressed images.
-- **Cloud Storage**: Images are stored in cloud storage, and only URLs or IDs are saved in the database for optimization.

 ## Technologies Used